hydeowatase/barbershop/README.md

 The user should be able to create an appointment with a provider.

 **RNF**
+The providers list must be storaged in cache
+When a new provider is registered the cache must be clean

 **RN**
 Each appointment must least at most an hour.